 is run are welcome and encouraged to attend.
 Volunteer meetings generally take place every Sunday at 5:30 pm in the cinema lobby.

 Ticket sellers are in charge of selling tickets before the movie.
 This is probably the easiest volunteer position and requires the smallest time commitment, about 45 minutes a week.
 Ticket sellers should be at Doc and ready to sell tickets at least thirty minutes before the beginning of the show, and are needed until 15 minutes after the show has begun.

 Fireguards are in charge of directing the audience to an emergency exit in the event of a fire.
 Also, fireguards are in charge of taking tickets, cleaning the cinema after a movie, and preventing serious fire hazards, e.g. empty fire extinguishers and people sitting in the aisles.
 They help to ensure first-rate show quality by acting as the projectionist's "eyes and ears" in the auditorium and alerting the booth about eventual problems.
 Fireguards need to work for about two and a half hours each week.
-They should arrive at least half an hour before their assigned show and are needed until about twenty minutes after the show has ended.
+They should arrive 45 minutes before their assigned show and are needed until a few minutes after the show has ended.

 Apprentice projectionists help the projectionists with their job while learning to do it themselves.
 A volunteer must have two quarters of other Doc experience before being eligible for an apprentice projectionist position.
 We require that all of our projectionists have at least two quarters of experience as an apprentice with both 16mm and 35mm film, so that we can be sure that they are competent before we turn them loose on an audience.